 A. Yes.
 The cloudy white layer is the beginning of a new baby kombucha culture.
 The formation of a new culture is a sign that your batch of kombucha is fermenting properly.

-A. The brown stringy particles are yeast particles and are harmless. hey are a natural byproduct of the fermentation process.
-You can strain them out of the finished kefir if desired.
+A. The brown stringy particles are yeast particles and are harmless.
+They are a natural byproduct of the fermentation process.
+You can strain them out of the finished kombucha if desired.

-A. Depending on a number of factors (including humidity), the culture may sink, float or sit sideways.
+A. Depending on a number of factors, the culture may sink, float, or sit sideways.
 Any of these is normal and will not effect the brewing process.